5.1.4 Placement Planning and Disruption Meetings

 Where the proposed placement has the effect of disrupting the arrangements made for the child's education and training - see Education of Looked After Children Procedure.

-Where the proposed placement is out of area, see Out of Area Placements Procedure.
+Where the proposed placement is out of area, see Out of District Placements Procedure.

 The chairperson should also ensure that the child, parent(s) and others who have been asked to contribute understand the purpose of the meeting, how it will be conducted and are given the opportunity to put their views and suggestions.